-Some basic information about the Alde® System set-up in your nuCamp camper:
+Some basic information about the Alde® System setup in your nuCamp camper:

 - The Alde® Hydronic Heating System is simple but elegant, with a design that dates to the early 18th century in Sweden.
-The Alde system was especially designed for RV use in the cold north and the company has had many years of experience in this.
-This makes Alde ideal for use in nuCamp campers. - Glycol fluid is heated in a boiler, pumped around pipes to heat emitters and then radiates heat naturally into the air.
+The Alde system was specially designed for RV use in the cold north and the company has had many years of experience in this.
+This makes Alde ideal for use in nuCamp campers. - Glycol fluid is heated in a boiler, pumped around pipes to heat emitters, and then radiates heat naturally into the air.
 The hot water supply is heated in the same way. - The heating fluid is propylene glycol antifreeze, and as it is heated, it exchanges heat through a stainless-steel jacket with the domestic hot water cylinder/tank.
 As a result, the water is heated at the same time the Glycol is heated.
 This makes the Alde® system very efficient. - The Alde® System's computerized electronics (such as the control panel) use 12V Power, and the heating will run off 120V and/or propane.
-Whether you have the unit on Propane or 120V, it will always require a small amount of 12V power (.6amps/hour). - The Alde® 3020 Compact Boiler is located underneath the bed area.
-To access, lift the cushions.
-You may need to remove some cushions to access it fully. - Typical warm-up time for the Alde® System from cold to a comfortable temperature in the camper is about one hour in normal conditions, or 2-3 hours in extreme conditions.
-Take this into consideration when using the heat system.
+Whether you have the unit on Propane or 120V, it will always require a small amount of 12V power (.6amps/hour). - The Alde® 3020 Compact Boiler is located underneath the bed area, near the Nautilus plumbing panel.
+To access, remove the bed cushions and the supporting lids. - The typical warm-up time for the Alde® System from cold to a comfortable temperature in the camper is about one hour in normal conditions, or 2-3 hours in extreme conditions.
+Take this into consideration when using the heating system.
 If you do not see a temperature increase, have your dealer troubleshoot the system.